Cong, BJP main contestants in Goa; AAP, TMC will split non-BJP vote: Chidambaram | Politics

 - India

-Asserting that the Congress and the BJP are the two main contestants in Goa, senior Congress leader P Chidambaram on Thursday said that if the AAP and TMC fielded candidates and secured some votes in the upcoming assembly polls, in effect they will be splitting the non-BJP vote.
+Asserting that the Congress and the BJP are the two main contestants in Goa, senior Congress leader P Chidambaram on Thursday said that if the AAP and the TMC fielded candidates and secured some votes in the upcoming assembly polls, in effect they would be splitting the non-BJP vote.

-Chidambaram, who is the Congress' senior election observer for the Goa Assembly polls, also said that some days ago, the TMC hinted that it would like to form an alliance with the Congress and other parties and the AICC leadership was aware of the TMC's desire and may have responded to it, but he has ''no official word or instruction'' from the AICC on the matter.
+Chidambaram, who is the Congress' senior election observer for the Goa Assembly elections, also said that some days ago, the TMC hinted that it would like to form an alliance with the Congress and other parties for the state polls, and the AICC leadership was aware of the TMC's desire and it may have responded to the TMC, but he has ''no official word or instruction'' from the AICC on the matter.

 In an interview with PTI, Chidambaram said there is a strong and intense ''anti-BJP, anti-incumbency wind'' blowing in Goa, and his party would appeal to the electorate that ''Goa should be ruled by Goans''.